Derivation of Average Speed of Gaseous Molecules

 We can start by analyzing equation #15 from the Derivation of Ideal Gas Law below:

 Because we want to derive the equation to the speed of gaseous molecules, the most important factor come to mind is the speed vx.
-Therefore, the equation will be
+Therefore, the equation will be:

-Canceling out \frac{N}{V} from both side we get:
+Canceling out from both sides we get:

-Since R = Nak.
+Since R = Nak:

-Finally, to calculate the avarage speed we find vrms(Root Meean Square of Speed).
+Finally, to calculate the average speed we find vrms (Root Mean Square of Speed):

 M = Nam in the equation above is the mass of one mole of molecules (the molecular mass).